api-platform/docs/getting-started/angularjs.md

 Yeoman will ask some questions.
 We want to keep the app minimal:

+* choose Grunt or Gulp (experimental), both will work
 * don't install Sass support
 * install Twitter Bootstrap (it's optional but the app will look better)
 * uncheck all suggested angular modules